cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.10.3    * Update pdb service to use v2 API
-1.10.2    * Fix #226 and applied PR from Fix from @GianArauz
-            https://github.com/cokelaer/bioservices/pull/232 about UniProt
+          * remove biocarta (website not accesible anymore) 1.10.2    * Fix #226 and applied PR from Fix from @GianArauz https://github.com/cokelaer/bioservices/pull/232 about UniProt error
-            error